matterhorn-chat/matterhorn/README.md

 # Using

 You can often use built-in keybindings or `/cmd`-style commands.
-To see available keybindings and commands, pres `F1` or run the `/help` command.
+To see available keybindings and commands, press `F1` or run the `/help` command.